franchxa1/ComfyUI_frontend/README.md

    ```
 8. Set up the pre-commit hooks by running `npm run prepare` as mentioned in the `README.md` file.
 9. Start the development server by running `npm run dev` to ensure everything is set up correctly.

+## Progress Update

+### Current Progress

+The project is progressing well.
+We have completed several key tasks and are currently working on others.

+### Completed Tasks

+- Initial setup of the project
+- Implementation of the core UI components
+- Integration with the ComfyUI backend
+- Basic unit and component tests

+### Tasks in Progress

+- Enhancing the node editor with additional features
+- Improving the performance of the application
+- Adding more comprehensive tests

+### Planned Tasks

+- Implementing user authentication and authorization
+- Adding support for more complex workflows
+- Enhancing the documentation and user guides